TAHOE RIM TRAIL Endurance Runs FAQs

 Q – What happens if I need to drop from the race?

 A – Well, this answer varies depending on where you need to drop.
 First off, and most importantly, you must notify the aid station captain that you are dropping from the event.
-At that point your bib number will be removed, indicating you’ve dropped.
+At that point your bib number and timing chip will be removed, indicating you’ve dropped.
 If you drop at Diamond Peak your chances are fairly good that you’ll be able to catch a ride back to Spooner Lake State Park without too long of a delay.
 We have had a major problem with runners

 dropping at Diamond Peak and having their crew member hand their bib to anyone or no one at all.
 All we know is that you are lost on course and may be forced to call search and rescue at your own expense.
 Please make sure if you drop at Diamond Peak tell the aid station captain so he can collect your race bib and we know you are safe.